-All of our crowns are fabricated by a local laboratory using only the best materials, which ensures not only excellent esthetics the day the crown is placed, but also decreases the risk of porcelain fracture or discoloration over time.
+All of our crowns are fabricated by a local laboratory using only the best materials, which ensures not only excellent aesthetics the day the crown is placed, but also decreases the risk of porcelain fracture or discoloration over time.
 At Hilliard Dental Associates, all crowns with a metal core are made only of noble (gold, platinum, palladium) metals and are certified as such.
 This is an especially important point for the consumer to know - low cost does not necessarily mean the best value, especially if the crown is being made by a laboratory overseas or one state-side that is cutting corners.

-Over time our teeth begin to weaken and become more susceptible to problems such as decay, cracks, discoloration and others.
+Over time our teeth begin to weaken and become more susceptible to problems such as decay, cracks, discoloration and such.
 If you feel your smile isn’t what it once was, crowns can help you recover your smile.
-If your dentist notices that a tooth is decayed or seems weakened/cracked a crown may be necessary to make sure that there are no additional problems with the tooth.
-In cases like this a filling or bonding will not be sufficient.
+If your dentist notices that a tooth is decayed or seems weakened/cracked, a crown may be necessary to make sure that there are no additional problems with the tooth.
+In cases like this, a filling or bonding will not be sufficient